- Uniquely Red

 If you want to remain in Thailand for more than 30 days, you can get a tourist visa at the Royal Thai Embassy or Consulate in your country prior to arriving in Thailand.
 The tourist visa must generally be used within 90 days from the date of issue and allows an initial stay of 60 days.
 After arrival in Thailand, a tourist visa may be extended at the discretion of an immigration officer once for an additional 30 days with the total period of stay no longer than 90 days.

-Despite the current surge, Thailand has made concrete plans to begin reopening–though they could change at any time.
+Despite the current Delta variant surge, Thailand has been implementing firm plans to begin reopening–though they could change at any time.
 Here’s the most current plan:

-July 1st, 2021: Open Phuket to vaccinated foreign tourists without a quarantine requirement, except that you cannot travel outside of Phuket for 14 days.
-After 14 days, you are free to travel anywhere in the country.
-The requirement to stay was initially for only 7 days, but has been changed to 14 days due to the surge in cases in May in June.
+July 1st, 2021: Phuket opened to fully vaccinated foreign tourists without a quarantine requirement, except that you cannot travel outside of Phuket for 14 days.
+After 14 days, you are free to travel other places in the country, depending on what their current restrictions are.
+The requirement to stay was initially for only 7 days, but was changed to 14 days due to the surge in Covid cases.
+Here’s a link to the Tourism Authority of Thailand web site with the details on the Phuket Sandbox program.

 If booking a private tour with us, costs can range from $300/day/person for staying in nice 3-star quality hotels to over $500/day/person in high-end luxury hotels.
 Staying in small luxury boutique hotels can cost an average of $350 to $400/day/person.
 These cost estimates include not just accommodation, but also internal flights, airport transfers, tours and activities, entrance fees, private guides, and private vehicles with driver.